CSDL-UMD/Survival-of-the-Notable-in-Wikipedia/docs/docs/index.md

 - Set execution timeout at least 120000 milliseconds.
 - Adjust Offset for batch processing.
 Increase the Offset by 1000000 for each query execution and run until the offset reaches 20000000.
 #### Refine Data Using Wikidata Client API:
 - Validate or enrich missing attributes (gender, birth, death dates).
-Save the final dataset in "wikidata_page_id_all2_merged.csv."
+Save the final dataset in "raw/Wikidata/wikidata_page_id_all2_merged.csv."
 - To filter out AfDs of non-biographical content, parse the entry title from the title of the AfD discussion page.
 Then, use the API to extract attributes (instance of, gender, birth, death dates).
-Select the data with the “Human” attributes and save the dataset in "Wikidata_Gender_Birth_Death_nominated.csv."
+Select the data with the “Human” attributes and save the dataset in "raw/Wikidata/Wikidata_Gender_Birth_Death_nominated.csv."

 ### Step 6: Extract Data from PetScan
 PetScan is a tool that allows you to extract lists of Wikipedia pages based on specific criteria or categories.
 Follow the instructions below to collect data to categorize individuals into Living People, Contemporary Dead, and Historical People.
 This method will help you identify individuals for whom no vital information has been recorded in Wikidata.
+All of the following datasets are stored in folder "petscan".
 #### Living People
 To gather data for contemporary living people, follow these steps: